jeremyomer/KidneyExchange.jl/docs/src/index.md

 As always with Julia, the first time the solve function is called, it takes extra time.

-In a more advanced use case additional parameters can be changed through the object BP_params.
+In a more advanced use case additional parameters can be changed through the object [`BP_params`](@ref).
 For instance, specify another branch-and-price formulation (the second true is to keep verbosity)

 ```@example 1
 solve_with_BP("sparse/sparse_500_25_1", 3, 4, BP_params(true, true))